hofftaylor/learn-python-the-hard-way/notes.md

-# Notes & To-Dos for Learning Python The Hard Way
+# Notes & To-Dos for LP3THW
 ## Things I need to follow up on:
-### Making a list of things I need to follow up on or exercises I didn't fully get.

 - [ ] Make flashcards for exercise 10 drill 1
 - [ ] Better understand formatted strings from ex8 & ex10 drill 3.
 - [ ] Practice if/else/then statements